MovingBlocks/legacy-website/_posts/2017-07-14-gsoc-students-01.md

 ## Physics-based Combat System
 Currently, Terasology lacks a proper physics-based combat system.
-Basic combat, based entirely on proximity and angles, can be simulated currently but creating a combat system that could use high velocity projectiles and reacts with environment much more dynamically (e.g., projectiles bouncing off surfaces) will be an important addition to the gameplay.
+Basic combat, based entirely on proximity and angles, can currently be simulated.
+However, creating a combat system that could use high velocity projectiles and reacts with environment much more dynamically (e.g., projectiles bouncing off surfaces) will be an important addition to the gameplay.